emilycup/Monte_Carlo_Julia/README.md

 Oh, and I also create a visual simulation (.gif) or what is happening during the Monte Carlo method.

+Basically, I wanted to test out Julia and see what it had to offer.

 Enjoy this simple little program!